flagpolejs/flagpole/docs/setup.md

 See [here](https://appium.io/docs/en/writing-running-appium/caps/) for more information on setting capabilities.

 You may also pass device properties as a subproperty of the third argument.
-Currently, only geolocation is capable of being set this way.
+These settings include geolocation and network settings.
+All of these are optional.

 ```javascript
 flagpole("Basic Smoke Test of App", async (suite) => {